Bake to the roots

 • 0

-Gooseberries don’t have a particularly long season here in Germany – once you can find them on the local farmer’s market, it doesn’t take long for them to take a break again until next year.
+Gooseberries don’t have a particularly long season here in Germany – once you can find them at the local farmer’s market, it doesn’t take long for them to take a break again until next year.
 To be able to enjoy these little fellas a little longer, we like to cook a simple Gooseberry Chutney.
 Once this is in the glass jars, you have a tasty side dish »sauce« for many months.

 Chutney is very versatile.
-As a side dish for barbecues, as a sweet ‘n’ sour counterpart to cheese on a charcuterie board, as a spicy sauce on a sandwich or burger… there are many ways chutney can be added ;)
+As a side dish for barbecues, as a sweet ‘n’ sour counterpart to cheese on a charcuterie board, as a spicy sauce on a sandwich or burger… there are many ways chutney can be added.

 In India, where chutneys originate, the sweet, sour, and spicy »sauces« (I’ll just call it sauce for lack of a better term) are often used to mellow down spicier dishes.
 Exactly, something that is considered spicy here is used to »tone down« even spicier dishes.
 Think about that.
-Fight spice with spice ;P
+Fight spice with spice.

 Chutneys can be made with all kinds of fruits, berries, and veggies.
-In India, the flesh of coconuts is often used as the base for chutney.
+In India, the flesh of coconuts is typically used as the base for chutney.
 Here in Germany and Europe, chutneys with fruit and veggies are more common.
 In India, there is a berry called Amla which belongs to the gooseberry family and can also be turned into chutney.
 Those berries were, of course, not available here in our supermarkets, so I used our red gooseberries for my chutney here instead.

 This gooseberry chutney is sweet, sour, and fruity and tastes wonderful, in my opinion!
 As I said before, we use it as a side when grilling meat, for cheese platters, for sandwiches and burgers, etc. Once cooked and neatly bottled in glass jars, a chutney like this will keep for many months.
-If you have a gooseberry bush in your garden, you should definitely take a look at this recipe.
-Gooseberry cake alone is boring at some point, isn’t it? ;P

-Eingelegte Essiggurken | Bake to the roots
+Homemade Pickled Gherkins | Bake to the roots

 Click on the picture to get to the recipe –

-Eingelegte Gegrillte Paprika | Bake to the roots
+Homemade Pickled Grilled Bell Peppers | Bake to the roots

 Click on the picture to get to the recipe –

 There are a few more recipes for preserving fruits and veggies on the blog.
 If you want to do something with cucumbers, you should take a look at my recipe for Homemade Pickled Gherkins or Pickled Gherkins with Mustard Seeds.
 How about Grilled Bell Peppers in Oil?
-If you have some ripe and sweet strawberries lying around, you should most definitely check out my recipe for a Sugar-free Strawberry & Vanilla Jam.
-My absolute favorite!

 INGREDIENTS / ZUTATEN